Tucson Truck Accident Lawyers

 While hazardous items likely won’t cause an accident, the truck’s weight may.
 This is because the weight makes it harder for trucks to stop or slow down quickly, leaving other drivers in front of them or behind them at risk of crashing into them - or getting crashed into.
 But that’s just one of the causes of truck accidents on Tucson highways.

-While state-based scenarios surrounding truck accidents can vary greatly, the causes are often similar simply because all truck drivers face the same situations.
-And while Tucson lawmakers continue to try and prevent crashes, these are still the most common causes of truck accidents in Tucson:
+While state-based scenarios surrounding truck collisions can vary greatly, the causes are often similar simply because all truck drivers face the same situations.
+And while Tucson lawmakers continue to try and prevent crashes, these are still the most common causes of truck crashes in Tucson:

 - Truck driver fatigue.
 Truck drivers put in long hours on the road and fatigue can quickly take over.
 When it does, it can slow truckers’ reaction time and prevent them from seeing things on the road, or realizing when they need to slow down.

 - Improper truck maintenance.
 Big rig accidents aren’t always the fault of the truck driver.
 Sometimes the load was improperly secured, or the truck manufacturer made a flaw in the design of the truck, causing equipment to fail while on the road.
 That equipment could cause the truck to crash, or fly off the truck and strike another vehicle.

 - Speeding.
 Speeding is a common cause of all accidents and that holds true for truck accidents, too.
 Speeding is particularly dangerous for truck drivers because it takes even longer for the truck to slow down and stop.